What an amazing way to begin our summer!

 The stops along the Cade's Cove route were beautiful!
 We got a couple good shots while Will slept in the car.

-We stopped at the old mill to check things out.
 Max was intrigued by the water running to the mill and was determined to find out where the water was coming from.
 Luckily the source of the water wasn't too far upstream.
 He was all excited to show Nonna how it worked.
 At one point he put a leaf in the water and followed it all the way to the mill.
 It was pretty funny.

 We headed into Pigeon Forge one night to see what it had to offer.
 Not really too much.
 Max was all excited to ride in a go cart with daddy - that is until daddy started driving around the track.
 He lasted one lap and he was all done.
-These little trucks were much more his speed.

 I'm embarrassed to admit that we ended our trip with a visit to Dolly Parton's Dixie Stampede.
 I'm even more embarrassed to admit just how much I loved it!
 The boys were both enthralled in the show.
 Will stood on my lap and clapped through the whole thing.
 It was adorable to watch them enjoy it so much.